 In a second mixing bowl, whisk together the brown sugar and melted butter.

-Step 3 – Add the eggs and vanilla
+Step 3 – Add the eggs, vanilla, and sour cream.

-You want to then add the 2 eggs, 1 egg white, and vanilla extract.
+You want to then add the 2 eggs, 1 egg white, vanilla extract, and sour cream.

 Step 5 – Bake your cupcakes